cda-tum/mmft-routing-block-channel-router/README.md

 }
 ```

-This tool is part of the Munich Microfluidics Toolkit (MMFT):
+This tool is part of the Munich Microfluidics Toolkit (MMFT), described in the following [publication](https://www.cda.cit.tum.de/files/eda/2025_iccad_munich_microfluidics_toolkit.pdf):
 ```bibtex
 @INPROCEEDINGS{iccad_2025_mmft,
     AUTHOR        = {R. Wille and P. Ebner and M. Emmerich and M. Takken},